Biz-codes/we-friendly-capstone-server/README.md

 ##### Businesses Page (Priority - High Est. 3h) (to do later)
 * as a logged-in user,
-* I want to search for businesses and services by name and/or zipcode, and filter by state and/or business type,
+* I want to search for businesses and services by name, zipcode state and/or category,
 * so I can review businesses/services I have visited, and visit ones from the Reviews Page

 ##### Businesses Page (Priority - High Est. 1h) (to do later)